sebasmurphy/vissat_docker/README.md

 ## Notes

-The docker container is built using the `cuda 10.0` devel containr which contains the cuda headers and other files necessary for development.
+The docker container is built using the `cuda 10.0` devel container which contains the cuda headers and other files necessary for development.
 To succesfully generate the pointclouds the colmap binary requires a cuda enabled graphics card.
 When compiling from source if colmap doesn't detect the cuda headers it will compile w.o cuda support.
-Using the development container solves this issue.
+Compiling using the development container solves this issue.

-I was able to build successfully with `cuda 10.2`, however it seems that later cuda versions will potentially not build successfully on machine w.o cuda supported graphics cards aka `Apple devices`
+I was able to build successfully with `cuda 10.2`, however it seems that later cuda versions will potentially not build successfully on machine w.o cuda supported graphics cards aka [Apple devices](https://gizmodo.com/apple-and-nvidia-are-over-1840015246).

+This could also be an issue with colmap itself not upporting `cuda 10.3+`.
+I haven't dug into the issue so I'm not sure.

 I attempted to build with `cuda 11.0` and it failed miserably.